💡 How to Use Static Resource in Salesforce to Style the File Upload Component (LWC)

 🔹 Introduction

 When working with Lightning Web Components (LWC), the <lightning-file-upload> component is a convenient way to let users upload files to Salesforce records.
-However, sometimes the default style doesn’t fit your UI — the drop area might be too narrow, or you may want to make it full-width for a better user experience.

 🎯 Goal

-• Increase the width of the file upload area.
+• Increase the width of the file upload area

-• Center the upload body text.
+• Center the upload body text

-We’ll achieve this using a custom CSS file uploaded as a Static Resource, and then load it dynamically in the LWC using the loadStyle function.
+We’ll achieve this by uploading a custom CSS file as a Static Resource and loading it dynamically using loadStyle.

 ⚙️ Step 1: Create a CSS File